ssuryanarayanan/Qi-Docs/docs/Writing data.md

 Content is serialized event of type T

 **Parameters**

-`streamId` -- stream identifier for the request
+*streamId*: Stream identifier for the request
-`item` -- event to insert, where T is the type of the event and the stream
+*item*: Event to insert, where T is the type of the event and the stream

 **Security**
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
-Inserts data into the specified stream.
+Inserts data into the specified stream
 Will throw an exception if an event already exists at the index of the item

-##InsertValues
+##InsertValues( )

 *_Qi Client Library_*
 ```
 void InsertValues(IDictionary<string, IQiValues> items);